buuhuu/crosswalk-converter/README.md

 - `WSK_AUTH`: the Adobe IO Runtime secret
 - `WSK_NAMESPACE`: the Adobe IO Runtime namespace
 - `WSK_APIHOST`: the Adobe IO Runtime API host

+### Continuous Deployments

+During the installation some GitHub workflows will be added to the project.
+These handle the contious deployment of the converter code.

+To use them, add the environment variables as documented above to your GitHub repository secrets.
+Once done the Deploy workflow will deploy the converter for each Pull Request and on `main` as `convert/<branch-name>`.
+This allows the user to test changes not only locally before merging them.

+On the main branch there is another workflow to undeploy any converter deployment for which no open Pull Requsts exists anymore.

 ## Usage